salesforcecli/plugin-auth/messages/messages.md

 # clientSecretStdin

 OAuth client secret of personal connected app?
+Press Enter if it's not required.

 # lightningInstanceUrl